 What are the causes?

-In most cases, a cut can be caused by the following:
+In most cases, a cut is due to the following:

 - Falls or during accidents

-- Running or being struck with a sharp, hard or pointed object
+- Running or hit by a sharp, hard or pointed object

 - Working with sharp, rough, pointed or serrated objects